Last updated: March 2026

 A lot of PC enthusiasts talk as if 1440p is now the default, but 1080p still makes the most sense for a huge portion of gamers.
 It is easier on the GPU, makes high refresh rates more achievable, and lets budget and midrange cards stay relevant longer.
 For competitive titles like Call of Duty, Fortnite, Apex Legends, Valorant, and CS2, 1080p also makes it easier to push frame rates into the range where 144Hz, 165Hz, and 240Hz monitors actually shine.

-If you are considering a resolution upgrade later, see our guide to the Best Budget 1440p Gaming Monitors (2026).
+If you are considering a resolution upgrade later, see our guide to the Best Budget 1440p Gaming Monitors 2026.
+Not sure if your current GPU is ready for that jump?
+See our Should You Upgrade to 1440p Gaming in 2026 guide for an honest breakdown by GPU tier and real upgrade costs.

 Frequently Asked Questions